-- You must register the Phoenix AWS proxy in the same region as the server storage region.
+- You must register the Druva AWS proxy in the same region as the server storage region.

-Select an AWS region on the Phoenix Management Console
+Step 1: Select an AWS region on the Management Console

 - On the menu bar, click All Organizations, and select the required organization from the drop-down list.

 - On the menu bar, click Disaster Recovery.

 - In the left pane, click the Druva AWS proxies tab.

 - On the Druva AWS proxies page, click Register Druva AWS proxy.